top of page

 Sara Brandon

 SARA E. BRANDON, a resident of Litchfield County Connecticut, started taking requests for interiors, while designing her accessories line from Roxbury, CT.
 Over the years, her jewelry has adorned the pages of Harper's Bazaar, CR, Vogue, has been worn by celebrities, on the runway, shown during fashion week in both London and NYC.
 She studied at the University of Notre Dame and the University of Chicago as well as University of Campinas, Brazil.
-During the pandemic she undertook her own restoration project in Washington Connecticut and fell in love with the process entirely.
+During many years she has renovated for clients and herself.
+In 2019, she undertook the extensive restoration/addition of a Marcel Breuer style vintage home in Washington, Connecticut.
+This home taught her what excellent design bones really means and made her fall in love with the process whole heartedly.
+Intimately learning living in the architecturally significant space allowed her to study the architect's use of light, direction, space, and materials.
+Restoring and adding to the once abandoned home was a special experience.
 Sara taught at Savannah College of Design using her doctorate in anthropology, which now helps broaden her interior design aesthetic:

 "As an anthropologist one is trained to strip away their own values.
 While this is almost impossible, it does help me step back and see the client and their home clearly.
 Having a doctorate in anthropology means I spent years doing research, both historical in nature and ethnographic.
 Since interiors are about humans and the cultures they reside in, conducting interviews and researching these topics has helped me understand the story of spaces and the people that frequent them.